ICPC-TUM/website/content/news/course16ss.md

 This course will once again be taught by Moritz Fuchs, Philipp Hoffmann, Christian Müller, Chris Pinkau, and Stefan Toman.
 You can find all information about the course at http://wwwalbers.in.tum.de/lehre/2016SS/conpra/index.html.en.

 The preliminary discussion will take place on *Thursday, January 21 at 1:00 p.m. in room [MI 03.13.010](https://portal.mytum.de/campus/roomfinder/roomfinder_viewmap?mapid=140&roomid=03.13.010@5613)*.
 Please visit this event if you are interested in the course.
-The lecture will be Wednesdays from 2:00 p.m. to 4:00 p.m. in room [MI 00.13.0009A](https://portal.mytum.de/campus/roomfinder/roomfinder_viewmap?mapid=92&roomid=00.13.009A@5613).
+The lecture will be held Wednesdays from 2:00 p.m. to 4:00 p.m. in room [MI 00.13.0009A](https://portal.mytum.de/campus/roomfinder/roomfinder_viewmap?mapid=92&roomid=00.13.009A@5613).
 Applications will be accepted until February 3 via the [matching system](https://matching.in.tum.de).